 The Jordanaires are best known for the wonderful background harmonies which they provided for Elvis Presley’s greatest hits between 1956 and 1969.

-As a result of their association with Elvis Presley (Tuesday 8 January 1935 - Tuesday 16 August 1977), The Jordanaires went on to provide vocal harmonies on tracks by the following artists:
+As a result of their association with Elvis Presley (Tuesday 8 January 1935 – Tuesday 16 August 1977), The Jordanaires went on to provide vocal harmonies on tracks by a number of distinguished artists, including the following:

 The Jordanaires line-up of Gordon Stoker, Louis Nunley, Hoyt Hawkins and Neal Matthews provided vocal harmonies, on three tracks, on Gene Watson’s ‘Reflections‘ (Capitol Records, 1978):